ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-131.md

 ## Want to help build the new internet?

-Chief of Staff: As Chief of Staff, you’ll play a key role enabling and supporting our CEO.
-The Chief of Staff will have an impact on the efficiency and productivity of the company, streamlining business initiatives, driving program management and communicating cross functional objectives.
-Protocol Labs, Remote.
+[Chief of Staff:](https://jobs.lever.co/protocol/dc3ca53d-b456-4f91-806d-4ec6b5821dc5) As Chief of Staff, you’ll play a key role enabling and supporting our CEO.
+The Chief of Staff will have an impact on the efficiency and productivity of the company, streamlining business initiatives, driving program management and communicating cross functional objectives. **Protocol Labs**, Remote.

-Software Engineers: Seeking seasoned software engineers with specializations in cryptography and systems, distributed systems, and peer-to-peer networks to help shape the next generation of network protocols.
-Protocol Labs, Remote.
+Software Engineers: Seeking seasoned software engineers with specializations in cryptography and systems, distributed systems, and peer-to-peer networks to help shape the next generation of network protocols. **Protocol Labs**, Remote.

-Research Scientists: Seeking research scientists in the following areas: cryptography, distributed systems, networking, independent research.
-Protocol Labs, Remote.
+Research Scientists: Seeking research scientists in the following areas: cryptography, distributed systems, networking, independent research. **Protocol Labs**, Remote.

 Senior Full Stack Engineer: This role is for someone with solid coding experience who likes to experiment, design, and learn new things.
 We are looking to fill this position soon.
-We are looking for someone who can rapidly scope and build new web applications and work with APIs and backend services.
-Textile, Remote.
+We are looking for someone who can rapidly scope and build new web applications and work with APIs and backend services. **Textile**, Remote.

 Senior Go Engineer: As a Senior Go Engineer, you will be responsible for writing and maintaining code on the Textile Go libraries, including Threads, Buckets, Hub, and Powergate.
-This role is for someone with solid coding experience and the ability to lead new features.
-Textile, Remote.
+This role is for someone with solid coding experience and the ability to lead new features. **Textile**, Remote.

 Consensus Protocol and DLT Engineer:  Consensus is looking for a Lead Engineer with solid experience in building or working with consensus mechanisms such as Snow family, Clique, Aura, pBFT.
-Knowledge and experience with Ethereum, EVM and Smart Contracts is crucial as EVM-compatibility is key in the market.
-Consensus, Humanode, Remote.
+Knowledge and experience with Ethereum, EVM and Smart Contracts is crucial as EVM-compatibility is key in the market. **Consensus**, Humanode, Remote.

 **IPFS strives to make the web faster, safer, and more open.**